 History has shown efforts to prevent infectious epidemics wane after the immediate crisis ebbs.
 We can’t let history repeat itself again; we can do something to stop it.”

-Our efforts focus on catalyzing the development of therapeutic assets for coronavirus and other high-risk respiratory viral families, including those recognized by the World Health Organization (WHO) as posing a high risk of causing a pandemic.
+INTREPID efforts focus on catalyzing the development of therapeutic assets for high-risk viral families, including those recognized by the World Health Organization (WHO) and NIH/NIAID as viruses of pandemic potential.

-Across key sectors of the R &D ecosystem, a diverse portfolio of properly de-risked small-molecule therapies that can be immediately confirmed in late-stage trials if a high-risk pathogen begins to spread in humans.
+Across key sectors of the R&D ecosystem, a diverse portfolio of properly de-risked, small molecule therapies exists that can be immediately confirmed in late-stage trials if a high-risk pathogen begins to spread in humans.

-Enhanced early science collaboration: By working with partners in other sectors, members of the Alliance engage in early science collaboration, data sharing and capability development, to accelerate our understanding of viral targets and increase the likelihood of identifying promising chemical leads.
+Enhanced Early Science Collaboration: By working with partners in other sectors, members of INTREPID will engage in early science collaboration, data sharing and capability development, to accelerate our understanding of viral targets and increase the likelihood of identifying promising chemical leads.
 INTREPID will monitor and evaluate the wide range of innovative antiviral compounds and projects being researched around the world by academia, government and non-governmental organizations and the private sector, for infections with pandemic potential, including coronaviruses, filoviruses and other viral families.
 The selected compounds would be those that the experts assess to be able to proceed quickly into late-stage clinical development on the onset of a new pandemic.
-INTREPID will publish its initial list of promising antiviral compounds later in 2023 derived from a global landscape assessment and scientific evaluation.
-We will also maintain a publicly available, up-to-date landscape analysis to identify gaps and unmet needs in the complex and evolving antiviral R&D ecosystem.
+INTREPID will then publish its initial list of promising clinical and preclinical antiviral compounds later in 2024 derived from this global landscape assessment and scientific evaluation.
+We will also update this publicly available landscape analysis on a quarterly basis to identify gaps and unmet needs in the complex and evolving antiviral R&D ecosystem.

-Stakeholder engagement: Align on unmet needs in pandemic preparedness identified by stakeholders and serve as a hub, convenor for cross sector engagement.
+Stakeholder Engagement: By aligning on unmet needs in antiviral pandemic preparedness that are identified by stakeholders, INTREPID will serve as a hub and convenor for cross-sector engagement.

-Policy and Advocacy: Work with governments, private, and philanthropic organizations that share our goals to shape a favorable legislative and regulatory environment for novel antivirals, increasing our ability to rapidly mobilize confirmed and authorized antivirals in the event of the next pandemic.
+Policy and Advocacy: Working with governments, academia, and private and philanthropic organizations that share our goals, INTREPID aims to shape a favorable legislative and regulatory environment for novel antivirals, increasing our ability to rapidly mobilize confirmed and authorized antivirals in the event of the next pandemic.